-Despite condemnation of the methodology, the choice of indicators and weightings, the reliability and quality of data used for comparing performance, the obsession for constructing world-class universities has increased over the period of time.
-But how much do we really discern or comprehend regarding rankings?
+Despite condemnation of the methodology, the choice of indicators and weightings, and the reliability and quality of data used for comparing performance, the obsession for constructing world-class universities has increased over the period of time.
+But how much do we really discern or comprehend regarding the ranking systems?
 What do the rankings really measure?
 Do rankings measure the quality and help in attaining the broad assignment of higher education?
 Does the competition as outcome of ranking raise standards?
-Is rankings apposite instrument to frame higher education policies?
+Is the ranking system an apposite instrument to frame higher education policies?

-This edited volume tries to look at the concept of World-Class Universities in milieu of different countries of the world and explore their experiences either in existing WCUs or constructing WCU or attempting to create WCU.
-The country chapters show differentiated paths of achievements and their look towards the concept of WCU.
+This edited volume tries to look at the concept of world-class universities in milieu of different countries of the world and explore their experiences either in existing WCUs or constructing WCU or attempting to create WCU.
+The country-based chapters show differentiated paths of achievements and their approach towards the concept of WCU.

 K.M.
 Joshi, Professor of Economics of Higher Education, Maharaja Krishnakumarsinhji Bhavnagar University, Bhavnagar, India